 Disciplined Agile Delivery (DAD) addresses regulatory compliance issues via several key strategies:

 - Adopt a hybrid process.
 DAD is a hybrid framework that adopts strategies from a range of sources including Scrum, XP, Agile Modeling, Kanban, Unified Process, and many more.
 Regulations typically cover a wide range of issues and as a result you need to adopt supporting practices from numerous sources.
 This may include management practices from Scrum, agile development practices from XP, agile documentation practices from Agile Modeling, data quality practices from Agile Data, and so on.
-The DAD framework has already done the heavy lifting for you by showing how these practices fit together, unlike methods such as Scrum which leave this work up to you.
+The DA toolkit has already done the heavy lifting for you by showing how these practices fit together, unlike methods such as Scrum which leave this work up to you.

 - Adopt a full delivery lifecycle.
 Most regulations address the full delivery lifecycle, not just construction.
 DAD supports a full delivery lifecyle, in fact it supports several such lifecycles (a Scrum-based lifecycle, a lean lifecycle, a continuous delivery lifecycle, and so on) to reflect the differing contexts faced by teams in typical enterprise environments.

 - Focus on solutions, not just software.
 Disciplined agile teams produce consumable solutions, not just “shippable software”.
 DAD recognizes that delivery teams are working on solutions that have a software component, that run on hardware, that are supported by documentation, and that the team may even change the business process around the usage of a system and even the organization structure of the people using it.